5050 Protocol & Whys?

 Going 50/50 or Dutch in a 'no strings attached, you pay for yours and I'll pay for mine' coffee/non-alcoholic beverage of your choosing is the 5050 Protocol behind 5050cafefriends.
 We believe that when each person pays for their own coffee (or non-alcoholic beverage), that being financially independent places all parties on an equal footing.
 By creating a level playing field for all individuals meeting in this manner, we believe that we are enabling gender equity which leads to gender equality.
 The word 'gender' as used here, refers to all genders including men, women and non-binary people.

-Saying, 'Hi' is a fun and friendly way of welcoming someone from your area or who shares your interests.
-Say, 'Hi', make them a Favourite, then send out a multi (group) invite to meet-up for coffee!
+Saying, 'Hi' is a fun and friendly way of saying: 'Hey' and welcoming someone from your area or who shares your interests.
+Say, 'Hi', make them a Favourite, then meet up in person by hitting the coffee icon.
+You can also send out a group (multi) invite to meet-up for coffee by finding the Person + symbol in grey 'n white, north on your device.

 Introducing yourself is a great way to break the ice.
 There’s no third party (like a friend) to introduce you when you’re online, it’s just 'you' and 'them,' so make sure you get off to a great start.
 Firstly, offer your name (first name only), your area or region and what you do for work.
 Then make sure to take an interest in them by reading their profile or watching their vlog and mentioning a few of their hobbies or interests.
 People from the same area or who share the same interests have something in common and quickly develop a rapport.